linrongbin16/lin.vim/README.md

 lin.vim is aimed to out of box, IDE-like editing features, high performance, light weight and friendly to most (Neo)VIM users.

-lin.vim is focused on and only on editing, it doesn't compiling/packaging/debugging projects, not a tutorial for new (Neo)VIM users neither.
+lin.vim is focused on and only on editing, it doesn't compile/package/debug projects, not tutorial for new (Neo)VIM users neither.

 lin.vim solved such issues: